Creating Records of Concern

 Saving the Record

-Once you’ve completed all required fields:
+Once you’ve completed all required fields:- Review your entries for accuracy

 - Check spelling and grammar